John Newton: Writer and hymnist

 Many of Newton's (as well as Cowper's) hymns are preserved in the Sacred Harp, a hymnal used in the American South during the Second Great Awakening.
 Hymns were scored according to the tonal scale for shape note singing.
 Easily learnt and incorporating singers into four-part harmony, shape note music was widely used by evangelical preachers to reach new congregants.

 In 1776, Newton contributed a preface to an annotated version of John Bunyan's The Pilgrim's Progress.

 Newton also contributed to the Cheap Repository Tracts.
-He wrote an autobiography entitled An Authentic Narrative of Some Remarkable And Interesting Particulars in the Life of ------ Communicated, in a Series of Letters, to the Reverend T. Haweis, Rector of Aldwinckle, And by him, at the request of friends, now made public, which he published anonymously in 1764 with a Preface by Haweis.
+He wrote an autobiography entitled An Authentic Narrative of Some Remarkable And Interesting Particulars in the Life of ------ Communicated, in a Series of Letters, to the Reverend T. Haweis, Rector of Aldwinckle, And by him, at the request of friends, now made public, which Newton published anonymously in 1764 with a Preface by Haweis.
 It was later described as "written in an easy style, distinguished by great natural shrewdness, and sanctified by the Lord God and prayer".